Axis Communications: Microprocessors

-ARTPEC (Axis Real Time Picture Encoder Chip) is a system on a chip (SoC) developed by Axis Communications.
-There are currently 8 generations of the chip.
-All chips run AXIS OS, a modified version of Linux designed for embedded devices.
+The Axis Real-Time Picture Encoder Chip (ARTPEC) is a system on a chip (SoC) developed by Axis Communications.
+There are currently nine generations of the chip, all of which run AXIS OS, a modified version of Linux designed for embedded devices.
 Not all products developed by Axis Communications use its custom chip.
-The chip is typically found in high performance devices such as higher end cameras while lower cost devices use SoC's from Ambarella.
+The chip is typically found in high-performance devices such as higher-end cameras, while lower-cost devices use SoCs from Ambarella.